nikokolevkolev/Programing-Fundamentals-C--09.2022/README.md

 # Programing-Fundamentals-C--09.2022
-This repository contains dolutions for problems in SoftUni Course: Programing Fundamentals with C# - September 2022
+This repository contains dolutions for problems in SoftUni Course: Programing Fundamentals with C# - September 2022.
+Basic Syntax - Exercise